-3t udent's Name(s) Ti1 tle of Project (R be completed by the Supervising Adult in the Setting (NOT the Student(s)) after expressions as the second second as it is required to be displayed at student's project booth; please (seed.) - Re esearch was supported at my work site: Did you or your proxy (e.g. graduate student, postdoc, employee) mentor or provide substantial guidance to the student researcher? a.
-If no, describe your and/or your institution's role with the student researcher and his/her project (e.g. supervised use of equipment on site without ongoing mentorship and sign below. ☐ Yes □ No b.
-If yes, complete questions 2-5. ) Is the student's research project a subset of your ongoing research or work?
+To be completed by the Supervising Adult in the Setting (NOT the Student(s)) after experimentation:

+(Responses must be on the form as it is required to be displayed at student's project booth; please do not print doublesided.)

+Research was supported at my work site:

+- 1. Did you or your proxy (e.g. graduate student, postdoc, employee) mentor or provide substantial guidance to the student researcher? □ Yes □ No - a.
+If no, describe your and/or your institution's role with the student researcher and his/her project (e.g. supervised use of equipment on site without ongoing mentorship and sign below. - b.
+If yes, complete questions 2-5. - Is the student's research project a subset of your ongoing research or work?
 Use questions 3, 4 and 5 to detail how the student's project was similar and/or different from ongoing research or work at your site.
-If this project is under a grant and needs to be acknowledged, please list the grant statement here. ☐ Yes □ No 3.
-Describe the independence and creativity with which the student: a. developed the hypotheses or engineering goals for the research project b. designed the methodology for his/her research project c. analyzed and interpreted data (Continued on next page)
+If this project is under a grant and needs to be acknowledged, please list the grant statement here. - 3.
+Describe the independence and creativity with which the student: - a. developed the hypotheses or engineering goals for the research project - b. designed the methodology for his/her research project - c. analyzed and interpreted data

+(Continued on next page)